jordanthornquest/jordanthornquest/_posts/2019-05-28-surviving-idles.md

 That isn’t to say I didn’t have the time of my life: I was dumbfounded and swept up in it as much as a third of the audience was.
 It was also a first for me.
 I hadn’t mustered the courage to step into a pit before DeMarco’s show, and doing so was equivalent to being taught how to swim by getting tossed into a surging whirlpool (with the additional risk of your very expensive camera getting smashed, if you were my friend Eli).
 Thankfully, the trauma paled to the thrill, and I discovered my love of getting trampled during a 15-minute gag performance of the chorus to Steely Dan’s "Reeling In The Years."
 The punk forefathers would be... perplexed.

 What I’m getting at is that the [brutalism](https://youtu.be/F901emh112U) (HA!) of seeing Bristol post-punk darlings Idles in a live setting was premeditated.
 In place of the unexpected thrill of ending up crushed was the bristling hope that it would be the best yet.
-So-much-so that I was willing to drive to San Francisco, the closest-at-10-hours performance, to get my fix.
+So-much-so, in fact, that I was willing to travel to San Francisco (a 10-hour drive) to get my fix.

 <figure>
 	<img src="https://res.cloudinary.com/deedobzcr/image/upload/q_auto,f_auto,w_1200/v1559089109/9506BBD8-9E9B-4FA4-A4F8-DE9BB09B4731.jpg" alt="The inciting incident.
 Image from The Needle Drop." />